Uraia Governance Structures

 8. Persons with knowledge on gender and HIV/AIDS mainstreaming and who are sensitive to cultural diversity.

-4.Appointment Members of the Advisory Council shall be appointed by the Board of Trustees.
+4.Appointment Members of the Council shall be appointed by the Board.
 The appointment shall take place following one of the following procedures;

 1. Election by the Board of Trustees;

-2. Recommendation made by five (5) members of the Advisory Council of names of qualified persons to the Board of Trustees for consideration for appointment to fill existing vacancies.
-Upon consideration, the Board of Trustees may or may not appoint recommended candidates.
+2. Recommendation made by five (5) members of the AC of names of qualified persons to the BOT for consideration for appointment to fill existing vacancies.
+Upon consideration, the Board may or may not appoint recommended candidates.

-The Board of Trustees shall make the appointment through written communication specifying the terms of appointment.
+The Board shall make the appointment through written communication, specifying the terms of appointment.

-5.Acceptance of Appointment A person accepting the appointment to the Advisory Council shall accept the appointment in writing and by signing the relevant instruments.
+5.Acceptance of Appointment A person accepting the appointment to the AC shall accept the appointment in writing and by signing the relevant instruments.

-7.Renewal of Term The Board of Trustees may renew the term of a member directly or through an application of the member supported by the nominating body and at least three other members of the Advisory Council.
+7.Renewal of Term The Board may renew the term of a member directly or through an application of the member, supported by the nominating body and at least three other members of the AC.

-8.Resignation A member may resign at any time by writing and giving a seven (7) days notice to the Board of Trustees.
-Upon receipt there will be a letter of acknowledgement and upon expiry of the notice to the Board of Trustees, the membership will automatically lapse.
+8.Resignation A member may resign at any time by writing and giving a seven (7) days notice to the Board.
+Upon receipt, there will be a letter of acknowledgement and upon expiry of the notice to the Board of Trustees, the membership will automatically lapse.

 9.Removal A member may be removed only on the following grounds;